• Skip to primary navigation

 • Beat the eggs and sugar until light, fluffy and doubled in size.
 About 3 to 5 minutes using an electric hand whisk/stand mixer.

-2 large eggs, 100 grams caster sugar
+2 large eggs, 100 grams white granulated sugar

 • Pour in the melted butter, vanilla and milk, and whisk until well combined.

-75 grams butter, 125 grams milk, 2 teaspoons vanilla
+75 grams butter, 125 grams milk, 2 teaspoons vanilla extract

 • Whisk together the flour, salt and baking powder, or sift in over the egg mixture.
 Whisk until just combined and the batter is nice and smooth.

-220 grams flour, 2½ teaspoons baking powder, ¼ teaspoon salt
+220 grams plain flour, 2½ teaspoons baking powder, ¼ teaspoon table salt

 • Keep aside 8-10 raspberries.
 Combine the rest of the raspberries and chopped white chocolate and corn starch in a bowl.
 Toss the berries and white chocolate until evenly coated.